Golf has long been about making connections. That won't change in an LIV-PGA Tour world

 Kerry Bowie's daughters have dreams.
 Big ones.
 His 15-year-old wants to go to law school, maybe dabble in politics.
 His 12-year-old plans to be a business magnate.

-And while their schedules are jammed with everything from piano and violin lessons to soccer and volleyball tournaments, at some point this summer Bowie plans to take them to Franklin Park in the heart of Boston, place a golf club in their hands and have them learn about a game whose influence extends far beyond fairways and greens.
+And while their schedules are jammed, at some point this summer Bowie plans to take them to Franklin Park in the heart of Boston, place a golf club in their hands and have them learn about a game whose influence extends far beyond fairways and greens.

 “There are some things people miss out on by not doing it,” Bowie says.
 “To be that young lady who plays golf, it changes things.”